Skip to main content

 WordPress powers over 40% of all websites, and if yours is one of them, adding a Google review widget is one of the easiest wins for boosting conversions.
 Visitors who see real reviews from Google on your site are significantly more likely to trust your business and take action.
 Here's exactly how to set it up.

-Option 1: Use an Embed Code (Works With Any Widget Provider)
+How Do You Use an Embed Code (Works With Any Widget Provider)?

 The fastest and most flexible approach is using an embed code from a review widget provider.
 This works regardless of your WordPress theme, page builder, or hosting setup.